Things to do in Colmar

 Maison des Têtes © tourisme-colmar.com

 To go further in your tour in the Old Town, you can visit the Unterlinden Museum.
 This prestigious and world renowned museum is one of the most visited in France.
 It is housed in a former Dominican Couvent and its cloister was built in the 13th century.
-It has a rich collection of paintings and sculptures from Middle Age to Renaissance and houses the famous Issenheim Altarpiece, the masterpiece of the German painter Grünewald.
+It has a rich collection of paintings and sculptures from the Middle Age to Renaissance and houses the famous Isenheim Altarpiece, the masterpiece of the German painter Grünewald.
 You will also find contemporary works of major artists of the 20th century such as Picasso or Monet.
 The full price entry is 13€.

 Musée Unterlinden © eurojournalist.eu